-A gastric ulcer is a sore (or erosion) which develops in the esophagus, stomach or small intestine mucosa as a result of excessive exposure to stomach acid.
+About: A gastric ulcer is a sore (or erosion) that develops in the esophagus, stomach or small intestine mucosa as a result of excessive exposure to stomach acid.

 Usually, the gastric mucosa, a thick mucus layer, protects the stomach and duodenum from acids and digestive enzymes.
 If this barrier breaks, stomach acids, and enzymes can penetrate the deep layers and damage the underlying tissue.
 Untreated, the ulcer can eventually burn through the entire wall of the stomach allowing digestive juices to enter the peritoneum.

 Several hormones are responsible for triggering the production of stomach acid including acetylcholine, gastrin, and histamine.
 Ulcers develop when there is an increase in the production of stomach acid or when there is a breach in the protective mucus barrier.
 Below are common causes of gastrointestinal ulcers in cats: